Middlesex (novel): Plot

 Cal Stephanides (his masculine identity), also known as Calliope (feminine), recounts how 5-alpha-reductase deficiency, a recessive condition, caused him to be born with female characteristics.
 The book continues with accounts of his family's history and the conception of Cal, his childhood and teenage years being raised as a girl, and the discovery of his intersex condition.
 Cal weaves his opinion of the events in hindsight from his life after his father's funeral.
-Middlesex is set in the 20th century and interjects historical elements, such as the Balkan Wars, the Nation of Islam, the 1967 Detroit riot, and the Watergate scandal in the story.
+Middlesex is set in the 20th century and interjects historical elements, such as the Balkan Wars, the Nation of Islam, the 1967 Detroit riot, and the Watergate scandal into the story.

 In 1922, Cal's paternal grandfather, Eleutherios "Lefty" Stephanides, lives in Bithynios, a village in Asia Minor.
 In the small village, high on the slope of Mount Olympos above the city of Bursa, incestuous marriages between cousins are a quietly accepted practice.
 Lefty makes a living selling silkworm cocoons harvested by his sister, Desdemona.
 The siblings are orphans; their parents are victims of the ongoing Greco-Turkish War.
 Lefty and Desdemona develop a romantic relationship as the war progresses.
-They flee the chaos brought by the war on a ship the United States amid the Great Fire of Smyrna.
+They flee the chaos brought by the war on a ship to the United States amid the Great Fire of Smyrna.
 Their histories unknown to the other passengers, they marry each other on board the vessel.

-After arriving in New York, they locate and stay with their cousin Sourmelina "Lina" Zizmo, in Detroit, Michigan.
-Lina is a closeted lesbian and the only person who knows of the siblings' incestuous relationship.
-Lefty takes on a job at Ford Motor Company, but is later retrenched.
+After arriving in New York, they locate and stay with their cousin Sourmelina "Lina" Zizmo, in Detroit, Michigan, a closeted lesbian and the only person who knows of the siblings' incestuous relationship.
+Lefty takes a job at Ford Motor Company, but is later retrenched.
 He unknowingly joins Lina's husband, Jimmy, in bootlegging.
 Desdemona gives birth to a son, Milton, and a daughter, Zoe.
 Lina gives birth to a daughter, Theodora or "Tessie".
 The relationship between Lefty and Desdemona declines after she learns that there is an increased chance of genetic disease for children born from incest.
-In 1924, after Milton's birth, Lefty opens a bar and gambling room called the Zebra Room.
+In 1924, after Milton's birth, Lefty opens a bar and gambling den called the Zebra Room.